 Develop new construction methods that would make it possible to fabricate a SRSF at dimensions that are not large enough for a human to enter the filter box.
 The filter box could be constructed of large diameter PVC pipe and the manifolds could be assembled inside this pipe by reaching in from above and from below.
 See the capstone design results from CEE 4540 Fall 2011 for additional fabrication ideas.
 Evaluate pressurized vs open filter boxes including the possibility that the filter and controls can be at a similar elevation if the filter box is under a negative pressure during backwash.
 Developing 1 to 3 L/s designs is critical because the number of small communities is so large.
 This is a very high priority and we need to have a full design ready by the end of the spring semester (or sooner!).
 This low flow filter system must be designed and built early in the semester and then undergoing hydraulic testing in the project lab.
-We plan to build a 3 L/s hydraulic test facility early in the semester that could be used to power the low flow SRSF.
+The hydraulic test facility should provide 3 L/s and should be used to power the low flow SRSF.